lazyppl-team/lazyppl/README.md

 # <img style="height:45px" src="https://user-images.githubusercontent.com/8027127/223598298-21dd4207-612d-4b4e-be9c-4daa2ae2de5b.png" /> LazyPPL

+LazyPPL is a Haskell library for probabilistic programming, drawing on the fact that lazy data structures are a natural idiom for programming with infinite-dimensional Bayesian methods such as Poisson/Gaussian/Dirichlet processes, etc.
+The crucial semantic idea, inspired by developments in synthetic probability theory, is to work with two separate monads: an affine monad of probability, which supports laziness, and a commutative, non-affine monad of measures, which does not.

-This provides a Metropolis-Hastings implementation in Haskell that works with lazy programs, together with some examples.
+It provides a Metropolis-Hastings implementation in Haskell that works with lazy programs, together with some examples.

 Various examples are given in Literate Haskell at [https://lazyppl-team.github.io](https://lazyppl-team.github.io).